Improved conformalized quantile regression: Conformalized quantile regression

 Built on the same idea, a different \textit{non-conformity score function} was proposed in \cite{21}; however, it has not proved to outperform the \textit{non-conformity score function} in Eq.(\ref{q_yhatCQR}) \cite{22}.
-Note that, a $\hat{q}>0$ (most cases) is a result of a QR model that did not assure $1-\alpha$ coverage and therefore intervals must get wider, see Fig.(\ref{CQRvsQR}) for such case.
-In the case of $\hat{q}<0$, it signifies that QR bounds are overcovering and thus we can narrow the bands, i.e., the lower bound increases $\hat{q}$ units and the upper bound decreases the same amount, while still ensuring $1-\alpha$ marginal coverage.
+Note that, a $\hat{q}>0$ (most cases) is a result of a QR model that did not ensure $1-\alpha$ coverage and therefore PIs must get wider.
+In the case of $\hat{q}<0$, it signifies that QR bounds are overcovering and thus we shoul narrow the bounds, i.e., the lower bound increases $\hat{q}$ units and the upper bound decreases the same amount, while still ensuring $1-\alpha$ marginal coverage.

 CQR seems appealing, and it is in fact, yet the calibration step lacks adaptiveness.
-It does not depend on the data in any form.
-It is a simple combination between the naive method and QR.
-Our contribution, presented in the next section, will focus on improving the calibration step to make it more adaptive.
+The role of $\hat{q}$ is to simply shift the bounds $\hat{q}$ units.
+Also, it does not depend on the input at hand in any form.
+Our contribution, presented in the next section, will focus on improving the calibration step to make it more adaptive and dependent on the input.
+However, this improvement is only possible in tabular data.